igorpronin/googlesheets-api-wrapper/README.md

 - `clear_tab(spreadsheetId: string, tabName: string, from_row: number = 1, force?: boolean)`: Clears a specified tab in a spreadsheet.

+- `get_tab_properties(spreadsheetId: string, tabName: string)`: Returns the properties of a specified tab in a spreadsheet.

 All methods return Promises and are queued to avoid rate limiting issues.